grvcTeam/multidrone_planning/README.md

 }
 ```

-For director tools to design and encode cinematography missions with multiple drones:
+For director tools to design cinematography missions with multiple drones and details about the XML language for mission description:

 ```
 @Article{montes_arxiv20,